dmbarbour/wikilon/docs/Runtime.md

         Action Type:    (6 == (6 & x))
         Tagged Item:    (4 == (5 & x))

+I might sacrifice some natural numbers to support `[word]` singletons as a special value word.

-Words will be interned, and hence do not need deep-copy.
-Linked lists are used for blocks, and are deep-copied such that we can destructively manipulate them and also to guarantee memory requirements are proportional to serialized program size (a convenient property for safe checkpoints).
+Linked lists may be used for blocks, deep-copied such that we can destructively manipulate them and also to guarantee memory requirements are proportional to serialized program size (a convenient property for safe checkpoints).
 Small natural numbers are represented within the pointer.
+Words and common constants or source fragments may be interned, and hence do not need deep-copy.
 Tagged items can cover anything we miss, providing type information in the first byte(s) of the referenced memory.

-An important consideration is constant-space traversals, which is important for efficient copy, drop, and serialization of a program, and for memory usage guarantees.
-I plan to use the Morris algorithm.
-This places a constraint on our representations: lists must end in a predictable NULL value, and any object with more than two children must also contain an iterator.
+An important consideration is constant-space traversals, which is critical for efficient copy, drop, serialization of a program, and for memory usage guarantees.

-I'm left with one open value slot with bit pattern `010`.
-This might later optimize a common structure.
+I plan to use the Morris algorithm, which uses NULL slots in the tree structure to avoid stack allocations.
+Thus, lists must terminate in predictable NULL values. (*Note:* I can wrap `[A]` as `[[A] i]` if necessary to ensure NULL terminals.)
+The Morris algorithm can be adapted to more than two children per node, for example to represent arrays, at the cost of an extra 'iterator' slot internally to the array.

+*Note:* A value slot remains available at bit pattern `010`.
+I'm reserving this in case opportunity arises for major performance benefits... something not adequately supported by tagged values.

 ## Memory Management